 There are several different solutions to this problem.
-We’ll explain them one by one and hopefully, by the end of this article you are going to get rid of the red light on your Asus router and your internet connection will work normally.
+We’ll explain them one by one and hopefully, by the end of this article, you will get rid of the red light on your Asus router, and your internet connection will be restored.

 This is one of the solutions we often recommend for most networking problems.
-It will clear the cache memory and any conflicts in the software that may trigger the red light issue.
+It will clear the cache memory and some minor software bugs that may trigger the red light issue.
 To do it properly, just do the following:

 - Disconnect the modem and router power cables from the electrical outlet.

-- Leave them without power for 15 seconds
+- Leave them without power for a minute or two.

-- Now, first connect the modem and let it boot up completely.
+- Now, connect the modem and let it boot up completely.

 - When it stabilizes, connect the router and give it some time to boot up.

-If this solution has helped you get rid of the red light on your Asus router, then great.
+If this solution helped you get rid of the red light on your Asus router, then great.
+You can stop reading, and enjoy.
 On the other hand, if the red light is still present and there is no internet connection, try the following solution.

-If you are getting a red WAN light try to connect to your WiFi using your smartphone and login to your Asus router.
+If you are getting a red WAN light try to connect to your Wi-Fi using your smartphone or laptop and log in to your Asus router.
 Here is a detailed explanation of how to access your Asus router settings.

 Once you access the settings page, go through the configuration steps one by one.
 When you complete the setup process there are great chances that the WAN light will turn white.

-Login to your Asus router admin dashboard.
+Log in to your Asus router admin dashboard.
 In the menu on the left scroll down to WAN under Advanced Settings.
-In the WAN Connection Type, section make sure Automatic IP is selected and not something else.
-If you have made some changes click Apply to save them.
+In the WAN Connection Type section, make sure to select the appropriate connection type.
+If you have made some changes, click Apply to save them.